contao/docs-archive/extending-contao4/managed-edition/README.md

 *Managed Edition*.
 While the *Standard Edition* behaves just like a regular Symfony application, the *Managed Edition* (together with the [Contao Manager][ContaoManager]) tries to automate all of the needed adjustments.

+**Things work slightly different in the *Managed Edition*…**

-The version comes with the trade-off that some customizations might be harder to achieve than with a default Symfony application.
+The *Managed Edition* comes with the trade-off that some customizations might be harder to achieve than with a default Symfony application and it means that it shifts the rather complex tasks (like registering configuration, loading order or routes etc.) to the developers rather than the users.
+This is why writing a manager plugin *might* seem complicated at first sight.
+But hey, someone's got to do the work. ;-)

-**Things work slightly different in the managed edition…**

-This however means that a bundle that works in the managed edition will have to ship a basic configuration and tell the system somehow how it should be loaded.
 (Furthermore as no ``AppKernel.php`` exists in the managed edition there are custom mechanisms e.g. to load an ``AppBundle`` or setup custom routes - have a look into the Contao 4 Cookbook to find out more about this.)